petzi53/ddar/01-intro.Rmd

 3. **Effect ordering**: Alphabetically sorted labels for ordered categories result in most of the time in nonsensical display.
 Therefore sort the data by the effects to be seen to facilitate comparison.
 This so-called "effect-order sorting" in combination with a colored representation is also possible with the data fields of the table itself.

-4. **Interactive and dynamic graphs**: Graphics displayed in print form are necessarily static and fixed when they are designed and rendered as an image.
+4. **Interactive and dynamic graphs**: Graphics displayed in print form are necessarily static and fixed when designed and rendered as an image.
 Yet, recent developments in software, web technology, and media alternative to print have created the possibility to extend graphics in far more helpful and exciting ways for both presentation and analysis purposes.

 **Interactive graphics** allow the viewer to directly manipulate the statistical and visual components of the graphical display.
 These range from